Purvi-6605/Task6/README.md

 **How to Run**

-Install required libraries: pandas, scikit-learn, matplotlib.
+1.Install required libraries: pandas, scikit-learn, matplotlib.

-Download the dataset from the provided link.
+2.Download the dataset from the provided link.

-Run the script or Jupyter notebook to train, test, and visualize results.
+3.Run the script or Jupyter notebook to train, test, and visualize results.

 **What I Learned**

-How KNN works by comparing feature similarity.
+1.How KNN works by comparing feature similarity.

-The effect of different K values on model accuracy.
+2.The effect of different K values on model accuracy.

-How normalization improves KNN performance.
+3.How normalization improves KNN performance.

 How to visualize and interpret decision boundaries.